lustre-labs/lustre/pages/reference/for-react-devs.md

 ---

 **In Lustre** the higher level process is pretty similar, but since we don't have local state lustre we also don't have a way to manage effects locally.
 We need to pull the effects up to our update & init functions.

 <!-- TODO Maybe this should be the last thing actually. -->

-The first thing we need to do is change out the [simple app contructor](https://hexdocs.pm/lustre/lustre.html#simple) for the [application constructor](https://hexdocs.pm/lustre/lustre.html#application) to gain side effect support.
+The first thing we need to do is change out the [simple app contructor](https://hexdocs.pm/lustre/lustre.html#simple) for the final [application constructor](https://hexdocs.pm/lustre/lustre.html#application) which supports side effects.

 ```gleam
 pub fn main() {